k3nz0/dk_lab/README.md

 dk_lab
 ======

-Dk_lab, is a maze game developped in python2 using the awesome module called pygame
+Dk_lab, is a maze game developped in python2 while learning the awesome pygame module

 Requirements
 ======